Seeing Is Convincing

 Either way, money or a lack of it is no excuse for attorneys not to think visually: It almost always helps your case, even if you never create an actual graphic.

-This article appeared in California Lawyer on August 1, 2008.
+This article originally appeared in California Lawyer on August 1, 2008.

 Appeared in California Lawyer